chinmayarvind23/AIvaluate/design-plan.md

 ## Introduction

 The goal of our project is to produce dependable, robust, and user-friendly software capable of effectively and efficiently grading students HTML, CSS, and JavaScript files that they submit for evaluation with the assistance of AI.
-This will be done using prompts provided by the professor where in return, insightful and accurate grading feedback will be provided to both the student and the instructor allowing both the students and instructors to engage with our web-based application in a dynamic manner, allowing for students to understand problem areas within their submissions and work on them and allow for instructors to spend less time grading, and more time helping students and developing the course to be the best it can poissibly be.
+This will be done using prompts provided by the professor where in return, insightful and accurate grading feedback will be provided to both the student and the instructor allowing both the students and instructors to engage with our web-based application in a dynamic manner, allowing for students to understand problem areas within their submissions and work on them and allow for instructors to spend less time grading, and more time helping students and developing the course to be the best it can possibly be.

 ## System Architecture Design